LayerManager/layman/doc/rest.md

 #### Response
 Content-Type: `application/json`

-JSON array of role names, where each role name is a `string`.
+JSON array of role names in alphabetical order, where each role name is a `string`.

 ## Version
 ### URL